Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data: Relation to Previous Work

 \section{Relation to Previous Work}

 The problem of inference for sequential data has been treated extensively in the literature.
 The GfLDS and PfLDS models introduced in \cite{archer, archergao} are particular cases of VIND in which the dynamics in the latent space is linear and time-invariant, i.e. $\bz_t | \bz_{t-1} \sim \mcl{N}\big( A \bz_{t-1},\, \mbf{Q} \big)$.
 In the jargon used in this paper, this corresponds to the situation in which the parent distribution is Gaussian, and therefore equal to its own Laplace approximation.
 Eq.~\eqref{Peq} can be solved analytically in this case and no FPI step is needed.

+Several methods model the latent dynamics as a Gaussian Process (GP)~\cite{Yu:2009aa, park, anqiwu}, differing in the output and observation nonlinearities they assume.
 Gaussian Process Factor Analysis (GPFA) \cite{Yu:2009aa} assumes linear, time-invariant dynamics as well as a linear observation model, i.e. $\bx_t | \bz_t \sim \mcl{N}\big( C \bz_{t}+d,\, \mbf{R} \big)$, for some $C$, $d$, and $R$.
+In \cite{anqiwu} a GP is used instead as a mapping function with Poisson observations.

-AESMC~\cite{anh2018autoencoding}, FIVO~\cite{NIPS2017_7235} and SVO~\cite{moretti2019smoothing} are methods for model inference and learning that maximize a lower bound to the marginal log likelihood, which is in turn approximated using Sequential Monte Carlo.
+AESMC~\cite{anh2018autoencoding}, FIVO~\cite{NIPS2017_7235}, VSMC~\cite{pmlr-v84-naesseth18a} and SVO~\cite{moretti2019smoothing,moretti2019particle,moretti2020psvo} are methods for model inference and learning that maximize a lower bound to the marginal log likelihood, which is in turn approximated using Sequential Monte Carlo.
 The model learned by VIND is explicitly compared to results obtained by these models in Sec.~\ref{results}.

 In \cite{deepkalman}, Deep Kalman Filters (DKF) were proposed to handle variational posterior distributions that describes nonlinear evolution in the latent space.
 Their approximate posterior, analogous to the parent distribution in this paper, is plugged directly into the ELBO.
 This imposes some restrictions in the form the posterior can take - for instance, it must be Gaussian conditioned on the observations.
 VIND can handle factorizations of the parent distribution that are not restricted in this way, an example being LLDS/VIND, which has the form in Eq.~\eqref{Q}.
 VIND's ability to handle unnormalizable parent distributions is due to the fact that VIND's actual approximate posterior is always strictly normal.
 The same authors built upon their idea in \cite{krishnan2}, where a variational posterior was proposed that partially uses the conditional structure implied by the generative model.
 In this paper, a similar prescription is used by assuming that $Q_{\phi,\vph}$ and $p_{\phi,\vph}$ share exactly the same factorization for the latent evolution.